loolirer/HINT/hint_navigation/README.md

    robot follows it while it stays put in `odom` (Nav2 tracks the robot against it via the `odom → base_link` TF).
 Prepends the robot's own pose so the path starts at the robot; each pose's yaw is the path tangent.
+1. **Smooths + densifies** the grounded points before handing them to MPPI: a **centripetal Catmull-Rom** spline is fit through the (few, far-apart) markers and resampled at `path_resolution` m (default `0.05`, ≈ costmap resolution).
+MPPI's path critics (`offset_from_furthest`, path-align) are index-based and assume a costmap-resolution path;
+   feeding them the raw sparse markers stalled the optimizer mid-path on long trajectories (the robot slowed and turned in place until `FollowPath` aborted).
+Centripetal parameterization keeps the smoothed curve close to the polyline (no cusps/overshoot), and the endpoints stay exactly on the robot pose and final marker.
 2. **Calls** `follow_path` (`controller_id: FollowPath`), relays feedback, and maps the
    result: Nav2 `SUCCEEDED` → `success=true`; `ABORTED` (incl. `SimpleProgressChecker` firing
    on an unreachable goal — the "stall" backstop) / `CANCELED` / rejected → `success=false`.